pombredanne/centidb/docs/concepts.rst

 ---------------

-Where an unordered engine attempts to distribute record keys uniformly, an ordered engine could be seen as doing exactly the opposite: the keys ``aaaa`` and ``aaab`` are stored specifically so that accessing them sequentially (in "dictionary" order) is fast, and so that the value for ``aaaa`` is physically located close to the value for ``aaab``.
+Where an unordered engine attempts to distribute record keys uniformly, an ordered engine could be viewed as doing exactly the opposite: the keys ``aaaa`` and ``aaab`` are stored specifically so that accessing them sequentially (in "dictionary" order) is fast, and so that the value for ``aaaa`` is physically located close to the value for ``aaab``.
 In the usual case, looking up the